makeabilitylab/physcomp/sensors/photoresistors.md

 ## Making an LED dimmer with a photoresistor

 Let's make something.
-How about a simple, prototype nightlight that automatically turns **on** (gets brighter) in the dark.
+How about a simple nightlight that automatically turns **on** (gets brighter) in the dark.

 As before, we're going to explore this sensor first **without** a microcontroller to build up familiarity.